 - Regulations stifling dividend tokens

-Increasingly stringent regulations worldwide mean that in order to continue to pay future dividends in a compliant manner, LocalCoinSwap may have to perform KYC before redemption and exclude certain people of jurisdictions (potentially the US and more).
-We believe that KYC is antithetical to the underlying ethos of cryptocurrency and the LocalCoinSwap project.
+Increasingly stringent regulations worldwide mean that in order to continue to pay future dividends in a compliant manner, LocalCoinSwap may have to perform extensive verification before redemption and exclude certain people of jurisdictions.

 - A buyback and burn model maintains ongoing value for token holders Buying back and burning LCS tokens will constantly reduce the circulating supply of LCS.
 Long term holders will still see positive returns under the same circumstances as the dividend model (a successful and profitable P2P platform).